tshepang/blog/content/computing/koolest projekts.rst

 * PyPy__

-  It's been alive for over 10 years, but it's still generally considered among the most of all Python projects.
+  It's been alive for over 10 years, but it's still generally considered among the most exciting of all Python projects.

 * Discourse__ (project_of_note__)